Darshan-hegde04/Geo_drive-here_hackathon/README.md

 2. **Intelligent Route Planning:**

-	- Input your destination and preferences to calculate the shortest eco-friendly route.
+	- Plan your travel by inputting your destination and preferences for an eco-friendly journey.

 3. **Carbon Footprint Analysis:**